inc2734/mw-wp-form/readme.txt

 = 2.6.1 =
 * Changed : Removed for the Generator code.
+* Bugfix  : Fixed a bug that mwform_default_settings doesn't fired.

 = 2.6.0 =
 * Bugfix  : JavaScript bug fix on validation.